rlankhorst/zip-recipes/README.md

 == Screenshots ==

-1. The Zip Recipes Plugin icon appears as a fork and spoon on the visual editor toolbar.
+1. The Zip Recipes plugin icon appears as a fork and spoon on the visual editor toolbar.
 2. It's easy to enter the basic information for your recipes: the title, the ingredients and the instructions for preparing the recipe.
 3. There is no limit to the number of ingredients you can add.
 4. And if you want to add even more information about your recipe, such as your rating of the recipe, or the serving size, all you have to do is click the "More Options" link, and you can!